amadeuio/fruits-store/README.md

 Located in the root:

 - `public`: Fruit emoji images and app screenshots
+- `index.html`: Entry point for the app

 ## Data & Functionality

-The app uses the following state data.
+The following state data is used to manage the state of the store.
 It's shared throughout the whole app using Context API.

 #### 1. Fruits Array (initialized in [`fruits.ts`](/src/data/fruits.ts))